 Finally, the user identifies the specific ecosystem functions that must be supported by ecological flow criteria to achieve ecological management goals.
-Table 1.1 documents a wide variety of physical, biogeochemical, and biological functions associated with each functional flow component, such as maintenance of fish spawning and rearing habitat, hydrologic connectivity, sediment mobilization, and suitable dissolved oxygen and temperature levels.
-The user should identify at least one ecosystem function for each of the five functional flow components that are relevant to their ecological management goals.
-This will help to ensure that the assessment considers the many functions that flows support throughout the year to maintain ecosystem health.
+Table 1.2 documents a wide variety of physical, biogeochemical, and biological functions associated with each functional flow component, such as maintenance of fish spawning and rearing habitat, hydrologic connectivity, sediment mobilization, and suitable dissolved oxygen and temperature levels.
+Under the Framework, all functional flow components must be maintained to achieve ecological management objectives.
+Therefore, the user should identify at least one ecosystem function in

-&lt;sup>3 We use the terms watershed and sub-watershed throughout this document to refer to discrete portions of the landscape that drain to a common water body or river.
+3 We use the terms watershed and sub-watershed throughout this document to refer to discrete portions of the landscape that drain to a common water body or river.
 These terms are used interchangeably with basin and sub-basin, and do not refer to a specific size or scale.